 13 are pending.

-When the State Department receives a request for a waiver of the rule of specialty, it will take into consideration the following factors in determining whether to grant the waiver: whether the failure to include an offense in the original extradition request is justified because it was not previously possible to do so for legal or practical reasons, and whether there is sufficient evidence to meet the probable cause standard regarding the offense for which the request is made.
-Our experience is that in some cases the request for waiver relates to the same offense or act, and in other cases the request may apply to a new offense or act.
-In either event, the factors identified above would be taken into account.
+When the State Department receives a request for a waiver of the rule of spe-cialty, it will take into consideration the following factors in determining whether to grant the waiver: whether the failure to include an offense in the original extradition request is justified because it was not previously possible to do so for legal or practical reasons, and whether there is sufficient evidence to meet the probable cause standard regarding the offense for which the request is made.
+Our experience is that in some cases the request for waiver relates to the same offense or act, and in other cases the request nor warver relates to the same strengt in each other event, the factors identified above would be taken into account.

-As an example of the kinds of cases in which waivers are sought, we have granted a request from Germany for waiver of the rule of specialty in a case where an individual was extradited for robbery.
-Based on testimony provided in the subsequent trial, which revealed that the defendant may have been involved in two additional, separate robberies, Germany requested that the United States waive the rule of specialty so that the defendant could be prosecuted for those additional crimes.
-Because the German authorities did not know of the two additional robberies until after the defendant was extradited, and because we were satisfied that probable cause existed, we consented to waiver of the rule of specialty.
+As an example of the kinds of cases in which waivers are sought, we have granted a request from Germany for waiver of the rule of specialty in a case where an indi-vidual was extradited for robbery.
+Based on testimony provided in the subsequent trial, which revealed that the defendant may have been involved in two additional, separate robberies, Germany requested that the United States waive the rule of spethe German authorities did not know of the two additional robberies until after the defendant was extradited, and because we were satisfied that probable cause existed, we consented to waiver of the rule of specialty.